OgnjenDev/Graphics-in-terminal/README.md

 # Graphics-in-terminal
-A Graphically python script in terminal.
+A Graphically python and cpp script in terminal.

 ![image](image.jpg)